Month: November 2020

 • Looking up purchase orders

-• Receiving inventory purchase into the system
+• Receiving inventory purchases into the system

 • Adding assets, parts, and tools to work orders